 Presentations are conducted by the Wake County Sheriff's Department, Raleigh Police Department, SBI, and the N.C.
 Highway Patrol concerning robbery, motor vehicle theft, and drugs and alcohol.

 Annual Report of Criminal Offenses

-The Crime Awareness and Campus Security Act of 1990, revised by Congress in 1998, requires publication of criminal activity in the following categories.
-The figures shown encompass all three campuses of Wake Technical Community College.
+The Clery Act, requires publication of criminal activity in the following categories.
+The figures shown in the tables below encompass all campuses of Wake Technical Community College.

 MAIN CAMPUS